31 RV Camping Tips for Beginners (Helpful Guide)

 Most campsites have the utilities conventionally located together to make it easy to hook everything up.
 Sometimes that’s not the case.

 When you pull into your campsite before you shut down and begin setting up, briefly get out and check to make sure all your utility connections are within reach of the RV.
+This check avoids any need to move the RV after setting up.

 rv electric utility hookupPin